-Pledge and/or Agreement - State VTRC standards of conduct and culture of humility Breach of Civility - Share actions that will be taken to reduce harm, including warnings and removal Introduce Care Team Members and Role - Explain their function and how you can reach them during the event.
-Breakout Rooms - Explain use of breakout rooms and when they will be used, such as when a violation of our agreement has occurred and assessing harm and creating healing space are important
+Pledge and/or Agreement - State VTRC standards of conduct and culture of humility Pleage and/or Agreement - State VTRC Standards of Conduct and Culture of Humility Breach of Civility - Share actions that will be taken to reduce harm, including warnings and removal Introduce Care Team Members and Role - Explain their function and how you can reach them during the event.
+Breakout Rooms - Explain use of breakout rooms and when they will be used, such as when a violation of our agreement has occurred and assessing harm and creating healing space are important Accessibility - If applicable, discuss how to access ASL and other interpreters on Zoom Communication - Use plain language to reduce confusion/misunderstanding.
+Avoid command statements • Ex: "Keep both feet on the floor while doing this breathing exercise," can be written, "If it's more comfortable, you can keep both feet on the floor while doing this breathing exercise.") - National Center on Domestic Violence, Trauma & Mental Health - Writing Guide

-Accessibility - If applicable, discuss how to access ASL and other interpreters on Zoom Communication - Use plain language to reduce confusion/misunderstanding.
-Avoid command statements Ex: "Keep both feet on the floor while doing this breathing exercise," can be written, "If it's more comfortable, you can keep both feet on the floor while doing this breathing exercise.") - National Center on Domestic Violence, Trauma & Mental Health - Writing Guide Ex: "FAILURE to respond by" feels intimidating, but "You have the right to request or disagree with the determination"" Victims of Crime Act (VOCA) - Tip Sheet
+• Ex: "FAILURE to respond by ..." feels intimidating, but "You have the right to request or disagree with the determination...."
+Victims of Crime Act (VOCA) - Tip Sheet